-2 A largely undeveloped area means the area within 2 miles of the project site is less than 50 percent developed with urban uses and does not have water and sewer capacity to serve the project.
+&lt;sup>2 A largely undeveloped area means the area within 2 miles of the project site is less than 50 percent developed with urban uses and does not have water and sewer capacity to serve the project.

 6. HUD strongly encourages mitigation be used to eliminate adverse noise impacts.
-Explain exact measures that must be implemented to mitigate for the impact or effect, including timeline for implementation.
-This information will be automatically included in the Mitig summary for the environmental review. the ☐ Mitigation as follows will be implemented: \rightarrow Provide drawings, specifications, and other materials as needed to describe the project mitigation massures project's noise mitigation measures.
-Continue to the Worksheet Summary. \square No mitigation is necessary.
-Explain why mitigation will not be made here: → Continue to the Worksheet Summary.
+Explain in detail the exact measures that must be implemented to mitigate for the impact or effect, including the timeline for implementation.
+This information will be automatically included in the Mitigation summary for the environmental review.

+□ Mitigation as follows will be implemented:

+$\rightarrow$ Provide drawings, specifications, and other materials as needed to describe the project's noise mitigation measures.
+Continue to the Worksheet Summary.

+No mitigation is necessary.
+Explain why mitigation will not be made here: